Airbus A380 British Airways took off on the first long-haul flight to Los Angeles

 LOW flight took off from Heathrow Airport, from 5 Terminal, at 16: 30 (local time) and will land in Los Angeles at 19.23 (local time).
 British Airways is the first airline to link London Heathrow to Los Angeles with Airbus A380.

-During the period 24 September - 15 October, the route will be operated according to the following program:
+Between September 24 and October 15, the route will be operated according to the following schedule:

 BA283 LHR 12: 05 - 15: 10 LAX 388 Monday, Friday